 A Curriculum for Learning

 Our curriculum has been designed to be fully inclusive to enable all our students to achieve excellence.
 This means providing our children with an ambitiously academic curriculum; one that is knowledge-rich and which introduces students to ideas and concepts beyond the National Curriculum and prescribed examination specifications.
 Our curriculum aims to develop memory and recall in order to equip our students with the factual knowledge they require to be able to confidently problem solve and critically reason.
-We believe that the acquisition of key knowledge is fundamental to the development of higher-order thinking skills and that knowledge and skills exist in a symbiotic relationship to facilitate deep, long-term learning.
+We believe that the acquisition of core knowledge is fundamental to the development of higher-order thinking skills and that knowledge and skills exist in a symbiotic relationship to facilitate deep, long-term learning.
 The curriculum is planned to ensure that the key knowledge and concepts in all subject areas taught are carefully sequenced to allow students to make progress and the development of, disciplinary literacy through identified key vocabulary in each unit of work and through the reading of complex academic texts are key components of this.

 Our Big Ideas